slavahatnuke/hot-phpunit-runner/README.md

 FYI, runner will not run tests next time. ( result is cached for watcher )

+if you need remove cache and retest all changes run `bin/phpunit-hot-runner --clean`

 You can setup `bin/phpunit-hot-runner --phpunit-bin=bin/phpunit`

 Also you can execute this bin without config for phpunit